WICG/turtledove/FLEDGE.md

 * allowComponentAuction: If this field is not true, the bid will be rejected.
 * bid: (optional) Modified bid value to provide to the top-level seller script.
 If present, this will be passed to the top-level seller's `scoreAd()` and `reportResult()` methods instead of the original bid, if the ad wins the component auction and top-level auction, respectively.

 Once all of a component auction's bids have been scored by the component auction's seller script, the bid with the highest score is passed to the top-level seller to score.
-For that bid, the top-level seller's `scoreAd()` method is passed the `ad` value from the component auction seller's `scoreAd()` method, and there is an an additional `componentSeller` field in the `browserSignals`, which is the seller for the component auction.
+For that bid, the top-level seller's `scoreAd()` method is passed the `ad` value from the component auction seller's `scoreAd()` method, and there is an additional `componentSeller` field in the `browserSignals`, which is the seller for the component auction.
 All other values are the same as if the bid had come from an interest group participating directly in the top-level auction.
-In the case of a tie, one of the highest scoring bids will be chosen randomly and only that bid will passed to the top-level seller to score.
+In the case of a tie, one of the highest scoring bids will be chosen randomly and only that bid will be passed to the top-level seller to score.

 The ultimate winner of the top-level auction is the single bid the top-level seller script gives the highest score.
 This may either be the winning bid of one of the component auctions, or a bid from one of the `interestGroupBuyers` in the `AuctionConfig` of the top-level auction.
 Those bids will be scored directly by the top-level seller script without having to win any component auction.